katieheo/RPr-Malcomb-2014/docs/report/heo-analysis-report-Malcomb.md

-# Planned revisions to the reproduction of the Malcomb et al's Study (2014)
+# Planned revisions to the reproduction of the Malcomb et al. Study (2014)

 Author: Katie Heo